advancedresearch/the_century_of_satire/mary-the-witch-mother.md

 while any actual serious education required a master-apprentice relationship, which was much more expensive.
 The education for masses ran a profit scheme and these profit schemes evolved into cults over time that demanded more and more of their members.
-Where a master-apprentice relationship is passing down knowledge from one generation to another, the form of passing down knowledge in mysery religions is predatory in nature that feeds on the surplus energy in the economy.
+Where a master-apprentice relationship is passing down knowledge from one generation to another, the form of passing down knowledge in mystery religions is predatory in nature that feeds on the surplus energy in the economy.

 A female character is important in mystery religions because it appeals to the demographics with lowest education: Women.